General

 Cost sharing refers to a portion of a project or program not supported by the sponsor.
 It is the University's share in the cost of conducting the project/program.
 Cost sharing occurs either when a sponsor requires, or the University commits, funds beyond those awarded by the sponsoring agency to support a particular grant or contract.
 Your Proposal Manager will be able to assist you with constructing a budget that meets both sponsor guidelines and University policy.
 Please note: a budget that requires cost share needs more time to process so reach out to your PM early.

 The sponsor guidelines normally address this issue.
-Unless sponsor guidelines state otherwise, facilities and administrative costs should be requested at the full federally negotiated rate.
+Unless sponsor guidelines state otherwise, facilities and administrative (F & A) costs should be requested at the full federally negotiated rate.

 No, fringe benefits are considered separate.
 Sponsored Projects budgets fringe benefits at personnel actual rates.
 Your Proposal Manager will assist in identifying what those current rates are, as well as current salary and daily rates, and what any escalation would be needed for multi-year proposals.

-These are costs incurred for a common or joint purpose benefitting more than one cost objective, and not readily assignable to the cost objectives specifically benefited.
-At Ball State this can include the cost of maintaining facilities, library costs, administrative personnel costs, and more.
+These are costs incurred for a common or joint purpose benefiting more than one cost objective, and not readily assignable to the cost objectives specifically benefited.
+For example, the cost of the electricity in the Foundational Sciences Building benefits all work in the building (sponsored projects, classes, administrative work), and is not readily assignable to a specific objective (Prof. Nightingale’s NIH grant).

 MGR refers to Matching Grant Reserve funds.
-Departments may provide matching funds or additional dollars out of their fiscal year budgets.
+Departments may provide matching funds or additional dollars in support of grant projects out of their fiscal year budgets.
 However, sometimes there is still a need for an additional source of funds.
-Requests may be made to SPA for matching grant reserve monies as necessary.
-Please discuss this need with your proposal manager when seeking budget development assistance.
+Requests may be made to SPA for MGR monies as necessary.
+Please discuss this need with your Proposal Manager when seeking budget development assistance.

 Typically, sponsors will post previously funded grantee information on their websites.
 If you have trouble finding this information, contact SPA for assistance.